pyvisa/pyvisa/docs/source/introduction/getting.rst

 .. include:: ../substitutions.sub

 PyVISA is a frontend to the VISA library.
-It runs on Python 2.7 and 3.4+.
+It runs on Python 3.6+.

 You can install it using pip_::